mir-group/phoebe/doc/doc_pages/Tutorials/phononTransport.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-@section step4 Step 4: 3rd derivatives
-In this section, we want to use a finite-displacement approach to computing the matrix of third derivatives of the total energy with respect to ionic displacements.
+@section phTrStep4 Step 4: anharmonic force constants In this section, we want to use a finite-displacement approach to computing the matrix of third derivatives of the total energy with respect to ionic displacements.
 To this aim, we will be using Quantum ESPRESSO to compute energies/forces, and thirdorder.py to generate a pattern of displacements in a supercell of the crystal.